zhmcclient/zhmc-prometheus-exporter/docs/development.rst

 11. On GitHub, close milestone ``M.N.U``.

     Verify that the milestone has no open items anymore.
-If it does have open items, investigate why and fix.
-If the milestone does not have open items anymore, close the milestone.
+If it does have open items, investigate why and fix (probably step 1 was not performed).

 12. Publish the package